 1. Inaccurate, outdated, incomplete, inconsistent data are the modern-day hurdles of the big data world.
 75% companies believe inaccurate data will bar them from providing a great customer experience.
 About 23% of all collected customer data is inaccurate.
 As far as data errors by businesses go, more than 50% is attributed to missing/incomplete data, duplication of data, inconsistent data and outdated information.

 2. 'To completely know the customer' can sound creepy, an overwhelming 97% of US organisations are looking for the same.
 Their main intention – increase customer retention and sales, accordingly make better decisions, provide better (customized) customer experience, cut down on costs and finally understand the legalities of customer base data and detailed analytics of the same.

-How would you use Big Data analytics to the best advantage of your company?
+How would you leverage the potential of Big Data analytics for your business?
 What problems did you face while implementing Big Data findings?
 You are welcome to share your experiences as comments to this article.
 In the next edition of this article series, we shall talk about Big Data and its role in the insurance sector.

 (Big Data statistics featured here sourced from The Experian Data Quality Nov 2015 survey.)